Section 80C Deductions: Complete Guide to Save ₹46,800 in Tax

 Key Benefit: Returns are 100% tax-free (EEE status)

-Why Choose: Shortest lock-in + Highest returns potential
+Why Choose: Shortest lock-in + Highest returns potential.
+Learn more about ELSS.

 Best for: Conservative investors seeking government-backed returns